-- 300 Figure 7a,b shows the EN3.4 index amplitude and interannual standard deviation as a function of each month from the HadSST dataset and the GC3 N216-pi simulation, separated for each phase of the QBO.
-From this we can examine, for example, whether any OBOW minus OBOE differences in ENSO characteristics arise primarily from one OBO phase or the other (i.e. a non-linear response) or whether both phases contribute equally to the response difference. - In the observed period of 1979-2021, the EN3.4 SST is negative from December to April under OBOE.
-These results are 305 consistent with the analysis of ENSO frequency in Table 1, which shows more frequent La Niña events under QBOE and El Niño events under QBOW.
-In the model, the mean EN3.4 index is frequently positive under QBOW and also negative from December to April under OBOE.
-In both cases, the strength and sign of the differences varies seasonally, for example, the only month where the EN3.4 index is statistically different is April.
+Figure 7a and b show the EN3.4 index amplitude and interannual standard deviation as a function of each month from the HadSST dataset and the GC3 N216-pi simulation, separated for each phase of the QBO.
+From this we can examine, for example, whether any QBOW minus QBOE differences in ENSO characteristics arise primarily from one QBO phase or the other (i.e. a non-linear response) or whether both phases contribute equally to the response difference.

+In the observed period of 1979-2021, the EN3.4 SST is negative from December to April under QBOE.
+These results are consistent with the analysis of ENSO frequency in Table 1, which shows more frequent La Niña events under QBOE and El Niño events under QBOW.
+In the model, the mean EN3.4 index is frequently positive under QBOW and also negative from December to April under QBOE.
+In both cases, the strength and sign of the differences varies seasonally; for example, the only month where the EN3.4 index is statistically different is April.

-The previous sections have demonstrated that the mean QBO response is affected by an uneven frequency of ENSO events in each OBO phase.
-In addition, evidence was found of non-linear ENSO impacts associated with the OBO or in other words, that 310 the QBO response can also be a function of ENSO.
-This non-linearity can be observed in Figure 8 where the QBO composite differences in convective precipitation in MAM are shown using all years, Neutral ENSO years and EN or LN years.
-While the broad nature of the OBO signal remains similar, the details differ depending on the phase of ENSO (8c,d).
-For example, the Atlantic and Pacific ITCZ responses are opposite during LN compared to Neutral and EN years.
-The total equatorial Atlantic response is then a result of the combination of EN and Neutral years which is dampened or obscured by the LN years.
+The previous sections have demonstrated that the mean QBO response is affected by an uneven frequency of ENSO events in each QBO phase.
+In addition, evidence was found of non-linear ENSO impacts associated with the QBO or, in other words, that the QBO response can also be a function of ENSO.
+This non-linearity can be observed in Fig. 8 where the QBO composite differences in convective precipitation in MAM are shown using all years, ENSO-neutral years, and EN or LN years.
+While the broad nature of the QBO signal remains similar, the details differ depending on the phase of ENSO (Fig. 8c and d).
+For example, the Atlantic and Pacific ITCZ responses are opposite during LN compared to neutral and EN years.
+The total equatorial Atlantic response is then a result of the combination of EN and neutral years which is dampened or obscured by the LN years.

-Another prominent feature of the composite of all years is the off-equatorial West Pacific positive response which is only observed for Neutral years.
-This result suggests that some ENSO impacts, e.g., over the Atlantic basin, are different depending on the QBO phase.
-In GC3 N216-pi, this effect is more readily observed during MAM but similar results are found for the other two models in DJF (Figs. S6 and S7).
-The implication of these results would be that, in some cases, regression analysis may not be the right approach because the QBO surface impacts may be non-linear.
+Another prominent feature of the composite of all years is the off-equatorial West Pacific positive response which is only observed for neutral years.
+This result suggests that some ENSO impacts, e.g. over the Atlantic basin, are different depending on the QBO phase.
+In GC3 N216-pi, this effect is more readily observed during MAM, but similar results are found for the other two models in DJF (Figs. S6 and S7).
+The implication of these results would be that, in some cases, re-